TirkarParth/TirkarParth/README.md

   </a>
 </p>

-## **About Me**
+# About Me

 I am a passionate web developer with a strong background in Computer Science.
-My professional experience spans across various programming languages, databases, and operating systems.
+My professional experience spans various programming languages, databases, and operating systems.
 Recently, I completed an intensive web development program at CareerFoundry, where I applied my knowledge to several challenging projects, further honing my expertise in both frontend and backend development.

 ## 🚀 Skills & Technologies